-We expect to continue incurring losses for the foreseeable future and will be required to raise additional capital in the future to complete our clinical trials, pursue product development initiatives and penetrate markets for the sale of our products.
+We expect to continue incurring losses in the future and will be required to raise additional capital in the future to complete our clinical trials, pursue product development initiatives and penetrate markets for the sale of our products.
 We believe that we will continue to have access to capital resources through possible equity offerings, debt financings, corporate collaborations or other means.
 There can be no assurance that we will be able to obtain additional financing on terms acceptable to us, on a timely basis or at all.
 If we are unable to secure additional capital, we may be required to curtail any clinical trials and development of new or existing products and take additional measures to reduce expenses in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.
-Based on the Company's current level of expenditures, after receiving the net proceeds of \$22.3 million on July 15, 2021 as a result of the Company's IPO and given the Company's cash balance of approximately \$16.6 million as of December 31, 2021, the Company believes that it has sufficient resources such that there is not substantial doubt about our ability to continue operations for at least one year after the date that these financial statements are to be issued.
+Based on our current level of expenditures, and after receiving the net proceeds of \$28.1 million from a private placement financing, we believe that we have sufficient resources such that there is not substantial doubt about our ability to continue operations for at least one year after the date that these financial statements are available to be issued.